 My book is titled "Java testing with Spock".
 It is aimed at Java developers entrenched in JUnit, and it will attempt to convince them that Spock is an one-stop-shop for all testing needs.
 Unlike JUnit, Spock also has built-in mocking/stubbing support and favours a BDD style when describing test fixtures.
 Combined with the expressive power of Groovy (and the power assert killer feature), Spock is an explosive package that can replace/augment/accompany existing JUnit tests in a much more concise way

 While working for InfoQ I also covered JRebel and LiveRebel, products of ZeroTurnaround.
 As part of the process I interviewed Oliver White the marketing guru of the company (at the time).
 We talked while drinking beers, and I started writing for RebelLabs (the community building part of ZeroTurnaround).
-I wrote
+I wrote blog posts for any topic I liked and helped with the detailed programming reports.

 I really enjoyed my time with ZeroTurnound because of the freedom I had while choosing topics and writing about them.
-After the rigid structure of InfoQ, I could finally inserts jab and puns in my articles!
+After the rigid structure of InfoQ, I could finally inserts jabs and puns in my articles!
 Here is a full list of my articles:

 With the transition to the JRebel product some of my articles are not published on their blog any more and I have reposted them locally